gillescastel/masterthesis/README.md

 # Master thesis

-## * Morse theory*: a visual guide from handlebodies to Floer homology
+## *Morse theory: a visual guide from handlebodies to Floer homology*

 I'm doing my masters thesis at KU Leuven in Belgium on Morse theory under the supervision of Charltote Kirchhoff-Lukat.